JaCaLla/gha-udemy/README.md

 # gha-udemy
-Repository for playing with GitHub Actions
+Repository for playing with GitHub Actions.